 5. Roll up your rugs to transport them.

 Instead of throwing your rugs onto the truck bed where they could get damaged, roll them up and protect them with plastic wrap.
 The top side should face out to avoid staining or ruining the backing.
 Tie it in place and have it packed vertically to achieve the best result.
 It helps clean your rugs before moving to prevent bringing foul odors from your old home to the new one.

 Once all of the heavy items are on the truck, start adding the lighter things.
 You’ll want to progress from heaviest to lightest as the vehicle begins filling.
 The goal is to create the tightest stack possible, which means some belongings should get packed on top of your appliances, mattresses, and similar items.
 You could even place some things into drawers for better security.
 Keep going until all of your stuff is ready to move or you run out of space.

 7. Place your overnight bag and moving essentials on last.

 Most households do not complete the unpacking process on their first night at their new home.
-Having an overnight bag with a change of clothes, toiletries, snacks, and beverages helps make the transition easier.
-Your essentials could include medication, supplements, homework – whatever it is that your family does every day.
-Once these items are on, give your truck one last look to ensure the weight has even distribution.
+Having an overnight bag with a change of clothes, toiletries, snacks, and beverages helps transition easier.
+Your essentials could include medication, supplements, and homework – whatever it is, whatever your family does every day.
+Once these items are on, give your truck one last look to ensure the weight has even been distributed.

 8. Secure everything with moving straps.